Entropy solutions to macroscopic IPM: Ill-posedness and relaxation

 It also has been mentioned in \cite{Sz-ipm} that the limiting case $\alpha=1$ is in agreement with the relaxation of Otto \cite{otto1999}.
 It coincides with \eqref{eq:subequation_inintroduction} in the flat situation, cf. Section \ref{sec:flat_interface}.
 In addition this case gives an upper bound for the the mixing zone.
 More precisely, it has been shown in \cite{Sz-ipm} that the mixing zone at time $t>0$, $\mathscr{U}_t$ of any one-dimensional subsolution emanating from $\rho_0(x)=\sign(x_2)$ is contained in the strip $[-1,1]\times(-2t,2t)$.
 A similar subsolution in the harder case of different viscosities was studied in \cite{Mengual}.
 Actually in \cite{Mengual} the $\Lambda$-hull of IPM with different viscosities and densities is computed.

-In the context of IPM-hulls we also like to mention the article \cite{Hitruhin-Lindberg} which addresses the stationary, i.e. time-independent, IPM system.
+In the context of IPM and differential inclusions we also like to mention the article \cite{Hitruhin-Lindberg} which addresses the stationary, i.e. time-independent, IPM system.
 In \cite{Hitruhin-Lindberg} the lamination convex hull of that system is computed, as well as a rigidity result for its subsolutions and an application for long-term limits of \eqref{eq:ipm} given.

-The first examples of subsolutions giving rise to mixing solutions for IPM starting in a non flat interface $(x_1, f_0(x_1))$ have been provided in \cite{Castro_Cordoba_Faraco}.
-In this paper the density $\rho$ of the subsolution is Lipschitz and the speed of opening of the mixing zone $c(x_1)$ ($=2\alpha$ in the flat case above), satisfies $1\leq c <2$ and, as indicated, might depend on $x_1$.
+The first examples of subsolutions giving rise to mixing solutions, i.e. solutions obtained from the subsolution via convex integration with property \eqref{eq:turbulent_mixing_at_every_time_slice}, for IPM starting in a non flat interface $(x_1, f_0(x_1))$ have been provided in \cite{Castro_Cordoba_Faraco}.
+In this paper the density $\rho$ of the subsolution is Lipschitz and the prescribed speed of opening of the mixing zone $c(x_1)$ ($=2\alpha$ in the flat case above), satisfies $1\leq c <2$ and, as indicated, might depend on $x_1$.
 The result of \cite{Castro_Cordoba_Faraco} holds for initial data $f_0\in H^5(\mathbb{R})$, i.e. in a regime where the Muskat problem can not be solved.
 A numerical analysis of these subsolutions can be found in \cite{C} where the formation of fingers can be observed.
 In \cite{ACF}, the semiclassical viewpoint developed in \cite{Castro_Cordoba_Faraco} is taken one step further (using semiclassical Sobolev spaces for example), providing an alternative proof to the main result of \cite{Castro_Cordoba_Faraco}.
 Indeed this later approach improves the subsolutions with respect to their regularity, as the boundary of the mixing zone is in $H^{5-\frac{1}{c(x_1)}}$, where $c(x_1)$ is the local speed of opening of the mixing zone, instead of merely in $H^4$

 In \cite{Foerster-Sz} the authors constructed mixing solutions with an initial interface $f_0\in \cC^{3+\alpha}$ relaxing the initial regularity needed in \cite{Castro_Cordoba_Faraco} but relying on subsolutions with piecewise-constant density instead of Lipschitz.
 In this case the speed of opening of the mixing zone is $0<c<2$ with $c$ uniform in $x_1$.
 Thereafter the same kind of subsolutions have been constructed in \cite{Noisette-Sz} with variable speed of opening.